DjangoForAll/Django-Course/Level_2/Content/1a_Basics_of_python/4_data_structures.md

 This is just the tip of the iceberg!

 _Python comes with an immutable version of lists called `tuple`.
-Tuples do not support changes once initialised._
+Tuples do not support changes once initialized._

 ### Dictionaries

-A dictionary in python is simply a collection of key value pairs, what are key value paris ? in real life this is like a contact name and a phone number they are always mapped together and given the contact name you can find out the phone number.
+A dictionary in python is simply a collection of key-value pairs, what are key-value pairs? in real life, this is like a contact name and a phone number they are always pairs mapped together, and given the contact name you can find out the phone number.

+- Note that this is a one-way mapping so given the key you get a value back, but you cant get the value back from the key. ( This is possible although not recommended )

 ```python
 contact_details = {